 Even in the best-case scenarios, divorce can be tricky and complex, and you’ll likely be well served by talking to an attorney.
 The online forms may look straightforward, but a professional who deals with this type of thing on a regular basis will be able to offer peace of mind, guidance, and insight as you go through the process.
 This, of course, comes with a price.

 Depending on the situation, child and spousal support may come into play after your divorce is finalized.
 Designed to provide for the continuing care of minor children, child support payments cover everything from routine necessities, like food and shelter, to medical care and education.
-The amount may vary depending on the financial circumstances of both parties, need, the custody arrangement, and more factors.
+The amount may vary depending on the financial circumstances of both parties, need, the custody arrangement, also called a parenting plan, and more factors.

 Though it isn’t awarded in every case, spousal support may be a part of your final judgment.
 It can be ordered to ensure that your ex is able to cover financial needs after the divorce.
 Taking into account health, the length of the marriage, the future earning potential of both parties, and more, this number will be based on what is fair and equitable in your situation.
 These payments may only last a short while, or they may continue indefinitely depending on the necessity.